BU-Spark/se-kaleidoscope-collaborative/README.md

 - Express.js for Google API routing
 - Deployment: GCP deployment as most of our tech stack revolves around Google Infrastructure
 - State: Provider, which has not been integrated
+- Development Emulator: IOS emulator (preferred as the backend code is written for IOS emulator, for android emulator, please change the localhost to 10.0.2.2:8000 in backend/address.ts)

 # Features